markmo/admin-server/README.md

 ## Debug PHP using Xdebug and IntelliJ

 Download the Xdebug prebuilt binaries or sources.
-You will need to have xdebug.so placed in your lib path
+You will need to have xdebug.so placed in your lib path.

 Detailed PhpStorm instructions can be found here: http://confluence.jetbrains.com/display/PhpStorm/Xdebug+Installation+Guide